bilalwahla/fp-in-scala/README.md

 I believe, is quite a lot to take in.
 Introducing yourself to this very different style of programming demands practising the usage of especially monads amongst other things.

-I have used TDD approach so that I not only understand explained concepts as well as I could but understand their applications in a way that I can refer back to them easily.
+I have used TDD approach (well various styles of it offered by [>ScalaTest](http://www.scalatest.org)) so that I not only understand explained concepts as well as I could but understand their applications in a way that I can refer back to them easily.
 TDD offers a great playground to do just that.